alanwales/vsts-resharper-code-quality-task/src/README.md

 * Set the path to your solution (.sln) or project (.csproj) file
 * That's it!

+**Task Versions**
+> **Use Version 1 of the task** for .Net Core 2 and .Net Framework projects with the VS 2017 hosted agent for best results

+> **Use Version 2 of the task** for .Net Core 3 projects using the Yaml pipeline sample for best results

 **Yaml Pipeline Sample**
 ```yaml
 name: 'Sample Code Quality Job'